REZOAN93/10-09-2023--b8a9-event-management/questions_and_answers.md

 #### Answer: The correct answer is B: ReferenceError: greetign is not defined.

 <i>There is a typo in the code where greetign is used instead of greeting.
-As a result, a ReferenceError will be thrown because greetign is not defined as a variable. ?</i>
+As a result, a ReferenceError will be thrown because greetign is not defined as a variable.</i>

 </p>
 </details>